Sunday, April 28, 2024

 As it often occurs, the person to whom JJ is addressing completely ignores him.
 So, he tries again to get a wave or acknowledgement.
 "Hi!
 I know you from karate.
 Hi!"
 In the typical fashion, the child turns around grudgingly and gives the weakest of smiles and is quick to advert their attention back to anything, but my child.

 JJ with less enthusiasm says, "She didn't say anything?"
 The sparkle now gone from his beautiful, now sad eyes, face still flush from the warm gym and night's exercises.
 My heart sinks to it's familiar low place and I turn and give him a princesse's smile filled with warmth and Disney magic and say, "Oh, no. She turned and smiled at you, JJ.
 That's just another way to say hi.
 It means the same thing."
-Then I tightened my already loving grasp I had him in and kiss his forehead.
+Then I tightened my already loving grasp I had him in and kissed his forehead.

 As we all know, the world can be a very cruel and cold place, but it can also be fun, loving and full of joy and generosity.
 As in the example I just shared.
 I reminded JJ of the bright side with a warm heartfelt explanation and loving cuddle and kiss.
 It is these perhaps more rare, but shining moments that we need to focus on and it is essential that we teach our children, through example to focus on these moments.